Oakland Raiders' Biggest Remaining Offseason Question Marks

 There's no reason to worry about Carr going through another season without a new deal.
 McKenzie and every other general manager in the league know a good quarterback stands as the foundation for a perennial Super Bowl contender.

-Expect Carr to sign his deal sometime between mid-June and mid-July when the players have downtime before training camp.
+Expect Carr to sign his deal sometime between mid-June and mid-July, when the players have downtime before training camp.

 How Much Will Marshawn Lynch Practice or Play During the Summer?